- p. 828.210.9300

 VNS is a device used to treat epilepsy.
 A pacemaker-like device is implanted to generate pulses of electricity at regular intervals which helps to reduce seizure frequency and intensity.
 The device can also be activated “on demand” to help with seizures when they occur.
 The VNS is used in patients with more difficult to control epilepsy in addition to standard medication therapies.

 Your neurologist may order a carotid ultrasound for conditions such as carotoid bruit, stroke, transient ischemic attack, altered mental status, syncope or incoordination of limbs.
 The ultrasound is a non-invasive way to view blood flow to the brain.

 Botulin Toxin Therapy

-Botox, Myobloc or Xeomin is administered by injection to treat FDA approved indications such as blepharospasm, cervical dystonia, chronic migraine, severe hyperhidrosis, strabismus, and upper limb spasticity.
+Botox, Xeomin, Myobloc, Dysport are administered by injection to treat FDA approved indications such as blepharospasm, cervical dystonia, chronic migraine, severe hyperhidrosis, strabismus, and upper limb spasticity.
 In most cases, you will receive injections every 12 weeks.

 With infusion therapy, medication is delivered intravenously.
 We currently infuse Tysabri and Ocrevus, which are prescription medicines approved for adult patients with relapsing forms of multiple sclerosis (MS).
 It helps slow the worsening of disability and decrease the number of flare-ups (relapses).
-The infusion takes an hour with an additional observational period and Ocrevus is approximately 4 hours and additional post infusion observation.
+The Tysabri infusion takes an hour with an additional observational period and Ocrevus is approximately 4 hours and additional post infusion observation.